TradePulse Learning Hub

 Pitfall

 CCI extremes often signal trend acceleration, not reversal.
+In strong trends, price can remain above +200 for extended periods.

 Williams %R (14)